QubesOS/qubes-doc/user/templates/windows/qubes-windows.rst

   - Switch to the “Advanced” tab.

-  - Click “Boot from CDROM”:
+  - Click “Boot qube from DISC or block device”:

   - “from file in qube”: